ethical-haquer/Galaxy-Flasher/README.md

 ## How you can help

-Here are some ways you can help me improve/finish Thor GUI:
+Here are some ways you can help me improve/finish Galaxy Flasher:
-+ Galaxy Flasher needs a logo!
-If you would be interested in making one, please open a new issue.
 + Find and report bugs.
 If you find an issue that isn't listed as a [known bug](https://codeberg.org/ethical_haquer/Galaxy-Flasher#known-bugs), and isn't listed [here](https://codeberg.org/ethical_haquer/Galaxy-Flasher/issues), please let me know!
 + ~Help translate Galaxy Flasher into your language.
 Refer to [this readme](https://codeberg.org/ethical_haquer/Galaxy-Flasher/src/branch/separate-gui/source/locales/README.md) for more info~.
 NOTE: Currently, the en.json file is in dire need of updating after the re-write, so please don't add other translations until it is updated.
 Thanks!
 + Improve the code.
 Pull requests are always welcome!